FAQ's | Academic Honors | Diploma and Regalia

 ||Disability Services coordinator – 323-3290

 Degree candidates should park in the north parking lot of the coliseum (1162 Eden Terrace).
-Public Safety officers will direct you to the nearest available space.
+Campus Police officers will direct you to the nearest available space.
 Please enter the coliseum ONLY through the north tunnel.

-In the south side parking lot, there will be a designated area coned off for special guests.
+In the south side parking lot, there will be a designated area for special guests.
 All remaining parking is available for family and guests.

 NOTE: Parking off of Winthrop property could lead to your vehicle being towed.